leimurillo/Mol_Phyl_2021/Tutorials/2.Alignments/Readme.md

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/2.Alignments/MAFFT3.png" alt="MAFFT3" width="800"></p>

 Again *Voila*!
 You have your COI sequences aligned in the fasta format.
 Copy this and paste it in your text editor program.
-Save it as `COI_aligned.fasta`.
+Save it as `COIaligned.fasta`.